-RECO MMENDATIONS 1 Committee to scrutinise the effectiveness of the Council's strategic response to securing sufficient, sustainable, and high quality, childcare within the county that is responsive to the needs of children and their families.
+RECO RECOMMENDATIONS 1 To scrutinise the effectiveness of the Council's strategic and operational response to securing sufficient, sustainable, and high quality, childcare within the county that is responsive to the needs of children and their families.
 2 To support the on-going work and commitment to the delivery of the Childcare Sufficiency Assessment every five years and the annual Progress Report.